laurentkempe/blog/source/_drafts/experimenting-with-dotnet-7-wasm-wasi-on-docker.md

 ---
-title: 'Experimenting with .NET 7, WASM and WASI on Docker'
+title: 'Experimenting with .NET 7, WASM, and WASI on Docker'
 permalink: /2022/10/29/experimenting-with-dotnet-7-wasm-wasi-on-docker/
 date: 10/29/2022 11:44:46 AM
 disqusIdentifier: 20221029114446